 It’s not a secret that users tend to monetize better as they progress further in the game.
-In this article I will list out some of well-proven recommendations to extend the duration of a game lifecycle and improve game design.
+In this article, I will list out some of the well-proven recommendations to extend the duration of a game lifecycle and improve game design.

 1. Limited Launch

 Some testing should be done before the product is fully released.
 You need to be sure that players will be motivated enough to complete, on average, as much of the game as possible (very few will finish all 100 levels of your game if it contains that many).
 The best way to achieve it is to allow a limited part of your target audience to play it beforehand and to track their progress using analytics.
 After the first batch of players have tried playing you will realize if there are evident problems in the game process to be fixed, especially concerning player retention.

 Read also: Role of Game Testing in Game Development

 When finally you are ready to expose your game to a bigger audience you should be well-prepared to analyze the ongoing performance and provide improvements promptly.
 Remember that the game design shouldn’t be in the way of keeping the player’s attention, so here are some points that should be taken into consideration:

 Create a decent support system

 Be very sensitive to your users’ problems.
 React fast and professionally to their requests and complaints.
 This seems obvious but it is very complicated to achieve in practice.
 Your support should be well-trained and regularly checked by undercover testers pretending to be players.
 One negative feedback sounds louder than 100 positive ones so do your best to keep users satisfied.

 Measure retention rates

 Start collecting data about players’ retention for 2 days, one week, and 30 days.
 For different game genres and regions rates could broadly range but it is considered that 40%-20%-10% is a solid retention rate for a casual game on a mobile platform.